Own-Data-Privateer/hoardy-mail/README.md

   # this will work as if nothing of the above was run
   fetchmail

-  # in this use case you should use both `--seen` and `--flagged` when expiring old messages to only delete messages fetched by both imaparms and fetchmail
+  # in this use case you should use both `--seen` and `--flagged` when expiring old messages
+  # so that it would only delete messages fetched by both imaparms and fetchmail
   imaparms delete "${common[@]}" --folder INBOX --older-than 7 --seen --flagged
   ```